inarizushi/fungus-site/docs/commands/audio_commands.md

 ## Control Audio
 Plays, loops, or stops an audiosource.
+Any AudioSources with the same tag as the target Audio Source will automatically be stoped.

 Property | Type | Description
  --- | --- | ---